syntex82/WordPress-Node/README.md

 <div align="center">

-**Publish WordPress Node CMS as a native Android app on the Google Play Store!**
+**Publish NodePress CMS as a native Android app on the Google Play Store!**

 </div>

-WordPress Node CMS includes full PWA (Progressive Web App) support, which means you can package it as a native Android app using Trusted Web Activity (TWA).
+NodePress CMS includes full PWA (Progressive Web App) support, which means you can package it as a native Android app using Trusted Web Activity (TWA).

 #### Prerequisites